oldhill/docker-nginx-p5js/README.md

 Dockerfile to build an image with an nginx server running on port 80, serving a static site that has [p5.js](https://p5js.org/) installed.

 ### License
-This repo includes an [MIT license](https://github.com/oldhill/docker-nginx-p5js/blob/master/LICENSE), but it is based on the official [nginx docker image](https://hub.docker.com/_/nginx/) which includes many pieces other software with their own licenses.
+[MIT](https://github.com/oldhill/docker-nginx-p5js/blob/master/LICENSE).
+Image is based on official [nginx docker image](https://hub.docker.com/_/nginx/), which includes many other pieces of software with other licenses.

 Use at your own risk!
 Have fun!